Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 Fulfillment and satisfaction.

 Many visual artists struggle to find fulfillment and satisfaction in their art careers, even when they can make a living from their art.
-And so, artists get so much value from setting meaningful goals to help them stay motivated and find purpose in their art.
+And so, artists derive significant value from setting meaningful goals that help them stay motivated and find purpose in their art.

 Lean into your mission.

 Staying inspired and finding ways to connect with other artists and the art community is how to lean into your mission to live your best life as an artist.
-Joining a group or an association can be a great way to stay connected and motivated and get feedback on your art.
+Joining a group or association can be a great way to stay connected, motivated, and receive feedback on your art.

 The journey is the thing.